chop-dbhi/backtoschool/NEXT_STEPS.md

 https://github.com/chop-dbhi/backtoschool

+### Continue at home

+If you'd like to continue at home ** check out our [releases](https://github.com/chop-dbhi/backtoschool/releases) page ** for a copy of the python project you worked on today.

+---

 We hope you enjoyed our introduction to the world of programming.
 Our team uses a wide variety of tools to try and solve complex problems in healthcare.
 We're really excited to have the opportunity to show you a small slice of the toolkit we use to tackle these tough problems.

 The best part about our job is the wide variety of tools and technologies that we get to use to solve these problems and their low barrier to entry.
 Whether you're crunching a huge set of numbers, manipulating imagery, or building a sleek new web application.
 It's amazing how easy it is to get started coding new solutions to tough problems -- no matter what those problems might be and no matter how much experience you might have trying to solve them.